tap349/tap349.github.io/_posts/2019-09-28-category-theory.md

 scientist - I am a professional software developer.
 That is I earn my living by writing programs in different programming languages.
 That is why that is why you might know many things better than me because I studied them many years ago while you are studying right now.
+What I’m going to talk about with you may be not mathematically strict so pardon for sloppiness.
 Probably the one thing I know better than most of you is English.
-Though it’s also not perfect of course )
+Though it’s also not perfect either of course )

 IDK whether you are familiar with reading technical literature in English but IMO it's quite straightforward compared to reading fiction: vocabulary is quite